-Cultural resources are also a concern as within this area and largely occur around natural water sources.
+Cultural resources are also a concern as within the Barren Valley Complex area and largely occur around natural water sources, especially on the Vale District.
 There are no natural water sources within the non-WSA area where the reinstatement of suspended use would occur.
 However, there are natural water sources in other parts of the Alvord Allotment and the rest of the HMA and Barren Valley Complex.
 As the BLM could not ensure the increase in AML remains in the non-WSA portion of the Alvord Allotment, an increase in horse use under increased AML would be expected to result in additional damages to cultural resources.